PresageLabs/PrediBench/README.md

 You can explore more agent decisions with full logs [on our platform](https://predibench.com/events/20459).

+Currently, [Grok is performing well with a +6% return](https://predibench.com/decision/grok-4-0709/31406/2025-09-17?source=model), to be continued as more data comes in.

 ### Metrics

 We evaluate models over several metrics, emphasizing different aspects of investment choices: